 If, a child is in immediate danger or is at risk of harm a referral will be made to children's social care and/or the police immediately.
-A MARF (Multi Agency referral form - found on DSPPs website) will need to be completed following this contact.
+A request for help and support form (found on DSPPs website) will need to be completed following this contact.

-If the child is in no immediate danger but we still have child protection concerns we will complete a MARF as soon as possible and within a maximum of 24 hours.
+If the child is in no immediate danger but we still have child protection concerns we will complete a Request for help and support form as soon as possible and within a maximum of 24 hours.

 If there are concerns about a child or young person's emotional or physical safety and/or we believe they have disclosed physical/emotional/sexual abuse, and the risk is not immediate, then the DSL or a member of the safeguarding team will phone 0300 555 8574 (available outside normal office hours) and speak to the DSPP 'Front Door'.
-Any action will again need to be followed up with a written confirmation on the MARF (Multi Agency Referral form) within 24 hours.
+Any action will again need to be followed up with a written confirmation on the Request for help and support form within 24 hours.